ICDM-UESTC/DOSE/README.md

 python src/DOSE/inference.py --fast /path/to/model /path/to/condition /path/to/outputdir
 ```

-The code of CDiffuSE is developed based on the code of [Diffwave](https://github.com/lmnt-com/diffwave)
+The code of DOSE is developed based on the code of [Diffwave](https://github.com/lmnt-com/diffwave)